lcancado/Assessment_Literacy/README.md

 ##Understanding Normative and Criterion-referenced Interpretation of Assessment Results

-This interactive explorable explanation was designed to help clarify some of the concepts related to educational assessment.
+This interactive module was designed to help clarify some of the concepts related to educational assessment.
 This module is part of a larger effort sponsored by the Center for Assessment to use high-fidelity and interactive web-technologies to help improve assessment literacy.

-The use of explorable explanations was inspired by [Bret Victor] (http://worrydream.com/ExplorableExplanations/).
-For the visualizations, we use the [D3.js] (http://d3js.org/) library created by Mike Bostock (http://bost.ocks.org/mike/).
+The use of explorable explanations was inspired by [Bret Victor](http://worrydream.com/ExplorableExplanations/).
+For the visualizations, we use the [D3.js](http://d3js.org/) library created by Mike Bostock (http://bost.ocks.org/mike/).